JohannesNE/aarhus-covid19-datathon/data/DK-geographical-regions/README.md

 Oh well… [Christiansø](https://da.wikipedia.org/wiki/Christians%C3%B8)
 is a small island northeast of Bornholm.
-It has 90 inhabitants, it is not really a municipality, and not part of an other municipality.
-It’s administered by the Defense Dept. We can probably safely ignore this.
+It has 90 inhabitants, it is not really a municipality, and not part of another municipality.
+It’s administered by the Departement of Defense.
+We can probably safely ignore this.

-Join the gp data to the sf data.
-The order is important (sf data first), since the returned variable `gp_contacts_w_sf` must be of class “sf” (with the respective metadata) for `geom_sf()` and `coord_sf()` to do its magic!
+Join the GP data to the sf data.
+The order is important (sf data first), since the returned variable `gp_contacts_w_sf` must be of class “sf” (with the respective metadata) for `geom_sf()` and `coord_sf()` to do its magic 🪄

 ``` r
 gp_contacts_w_sf <- left_join(sf_municipality, gp_contacts, by = c("KOMNAVN" = "Kommune"))